 Born in 1996 in Malaysia, she has been playing the piano since she was six under the tutelage of Chelsia Yu.
 Since then, she has won a number of international and local competitions.
 She came 2nd in the East Coast International Competition, and was invited to perform in the Bruno Walter Auditorium, Lincoln Centre in the New York City in 2017.

-She was also one of the few competitors to be selected to proceed to the final live round for the 2016 Shanghai Spring International Music Festival Piano E-Competition and had won the Elite Prize for the Piano Ensemble Category and Finalist Award for the Piano Solo Adult Group A Category.
+Born in 1996 in Malaysia, she has been playing the piano since she was six under the tutelage of Chelsia Yu and Michael Clulow.
+Since then, she has won a number of international and local competitions, and she was also one of the few amongst 13,000 competitors to be selected to proceed to the final live round for the 2016 Shanghai Spring International Music Festival Piano E-Competition and had won the Elite Prize for the Piano Ensemble Category and Finalist Award for the Piano Solo Adult Group A Category.
 She was also a semi-finalist for the International Piano Festival and Competition held by UCSI recently in Malaysia.

 Yii Ying was chosen to perform in 3MBS Radio Station The Talent Series Live Performance and also was involved in the Sir Zelman Cowen School of Music Piano CD Recording.
-She has also been actively performing at masterclasses by great pianists and composers such as Anatoly Dokumentov, Leslie Howard, Geoffrey Saba and Jane Hammond as well numerous concerts and events such as Pianistic Australiana at the Melbourne Recital Centre and Classical Piano Sound Series Concerts.
+She has also been actively performing at masterclasses by great pianists and composers such as Rolf Plagge, Tamara Smolyar, Anatoly Dokumentov, Leslie Howard, Geoffrey Saba and Jane Hammond.
+She had performed in numerous concerts and events, held at the Duneira House, Beleura House, Abbotsford Convent, Collins St Baptist Church and the Melbourne Recital Centre.

 In 2014, she was the lead pianist of Mount Waverley Secondary College “Footloose” Production, and was given the MWSC Music Award as well.